-ISO 45001 is an international occupational health and safety management system with the goal of minimizing risk to employees, offering assurance to business partners, and demonstrating diligence.
+ISO 45001:2018 is an international occupational health and safety management system that provides the standards for minimizing employee risk, offers assurance to business partners, and demonstrates diligence.

 NAID is an international trade association for organizations that provide data destruction services.
 AAA Certification demonstrates a firm’s commitment to best practices in the sanitization or physical destruction of electronic storage media.

-Certfied B Corporations achieve a minimum verified score on the B Impact Assessment - a rigorous assessment of a company's impact on its workers, customers, community, and environment - and make it transparent on bcorporation.net.
+Certified B Corporations achieve a minimum verified score on the B Impact Assessment - a rigorous assessment of a company's impact on its workers, customers, community, and the environment - and make it transparent on bcorporation.net.
 Certified B Corporations require their board of directors to balance profit and purpose.

 International Secure Information Governance & Management Association is the trade association for secure information lifecycle management.
 NAID and PRISM are divisions of i-Sigma.

 Sustainable Electronics Recycling International (SERI) is a non-profit organization dedicated to the responsible reuse, repair, and recycling of electronic products.